-My Aggressive Retirement Saver portfolio is designed for an aggressive beginning investor who expects to retire 40 years hence.
-Given that it's designed to take advantage of the younger investor's ultralong runway--and his or her high tolerance for short-term volatility--it featured more than 90% in stocks, including healthy dollops of small-cap and international stocks, as well as emerging-markets equities.
+My Aggressive Retirement Saver Portfolio is designed for an aggressive beginning investor who expects to retire 40 years hence.
+Given that it's designed to take advantage of the younger investor's ultralong runway--and his high tolerance for short-term volatility--it featured more than 90% in stocks, including healthy dollops of small-cap and international stocks, as well as emerging-markets equities.

-This week, we're featuring a portfolio for a slightly older investor, one who intends to retire in 2035.
-(Assuming a retirement at age 65, our hypothetical individual would be in his or her 40s today.)
-But despite a 20-year age gap between the two hypothetical individuals, the Moderate portfolio, too, includes more than 80% in stocks and a still-sizable allocation to foreign names.
+A portfolio for a slightly older investor, one who intends to retire in 2035, wouldn't look all that different.
+(Assuming a retirement at age 65, our hypothetical individual would be in his 40s today.)
+Despite a 20-year age gap between the hypothetical individuals, the Moderate Portfolio, too, includes more than 80% in stocks and a still-sizable allocation to foreign names.